nostrver-se/nostr-php.dev/content/guides/publish-event.md

 # Publish event

-Let's say we would like to broadcast a simple note to some Nostr relays.
+Let's say we would like to transmit a simple note to a single Nostr relay.

 ## Create event